-Discussion Boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must demonstrate course-specific knowledge related to the 5 elements of the Gospel.
 In addition to the thread, the student is also required to reply to 2 other classmates’ threads as part of the assignment.
+(CLO: B)

 The student will write a traditional outline (introduction, body, conclusion) as well as a relational outline (me, we, God, you, we) that can be used for an evangelistic message.
-Each point or part of the outline must be one paragraph.
+Each point or part of the outline must be a paragraph.
+(CLO: D)

-The student will take an open-book/open-notes quiz once a week covering the Reading & Study content presented for that module.
+The student will take an open-book/open-notes quiz once a week covering the Learn material presented for that module.
 Each exam consists of randomized multiple-choice and true/false questions and has 50 possible points.
-Quizzes 1 & 3 have a short essay question at the end.
+Two of the quizzes have a short essay question at the end.
 All quizzes must be completed within the 1-hour time limit.
+(CLO: E)